ComposableFi/composable/code/xcvm/SPEC.md

 ## 2.3.
 Balances

 Amounts of assets can be specified using the `Balance` type.
-This allows foreign programs to specify sending a part of the total amount of funds using `Ratio`, or express the amounts in the canonical unit of the asset: `Unit`,  or if the caller is aware of the number of decimals of the assets on the destination side: `Absolute`.
+This allows foreign programs to specify sending a part of the total amount of funds using `Ratio`, or express the amounts in the canonical unit of the asset: `Unit`,  or if the caller knows amount of the assets on the destination side: `Absolute`.

 ## 2.4.
 Abstract Virtual Machine